 The school discourages vacations during times other than the regular school scheduled vacation periods.
 However, the schools recognize that special situations may arise.
 If students will be out of school for an extended period of time, parents need to notify the principal and classroom teacher(s) in writing and explain the reason for the absence.
 Teachers will not provide work in advance.
-Making up assignments is the students' responsibility, and parents should not expect teachers to assume additional work due to their children's absence.
 Students will be expected to make up missed work at home once they return to school.